Sense Jan van der Molen

 As a result, 'LEEM' has become an umbrella term for a measurement system that incorporates a plethora of unique techniques that can be used in real-time (also including LEED, dark-field imaging and ARPES).

 I studied physics in Groningen, the Netherlands, following an exchange year in Olympia, Washington, USA.
-My Master project, carried out under Prof. Teun Klapwijk, focused on quantum mechanical interference effects in mesoscopic samples.
+My Master project, carried out under the supervision of Prof. Teun Klapwijk, focussed on quantum mechanical interference effects in mesoscopic samples.

 Next, I moved to the group of Prof. Ronald Griessen at the Vrije Universiteit Amsterdam to investigate so-called switchable mirrors.
 These metalhydrides, such as YHx, switch from perfect mirrors to transparent windows upon hydrogen uptake.
 My work focused on both the fundamentals of the metal-insulator transition and the possibility to manipulate the hydrogen concentration in these mirrors electrically (e.g. by electromigration).

 In 2002, I joined the group of Prof. Bart van Wees in Groningen, the Netherlands, to start up a new research line in molecular transport.
 We put considerable effort in creating and optimizing new techniques to investigate single molecules.
-In a collaboration with Prof. Ben Feringa, we focused on light-sensitive, switchable molecular devices.
+In a collaboration with Prof. Ben Feringa (Nobel prize in Chemistry, 2016), we focused on light-sensitive, switchable molecular devices (and somewhat on his motors).
 Furthermore, we explored the exciting field of spin transport through carbon nanotubes.

 In 2005, I obtained an NWO talent grant to perform research in the group of Prof. Christian Schönenberger in Basel, Switzerland.
-After a successful and pleasant stay, I moved to Leiden in 2007.
+After a pleasant and rewarding stay, I moved to Leiden in 2007.

 No relevant ancillary activities